 As with any venture, well begun is half the work done!
 If it is the very first meeting between you and your client, you can offer them a free business coaching session to break the ice – almost like a precursor to the actual coaching journey.
 Not only will this establish your trustworthiness as a professional but will also let them gauge your competency as a coach as well.

-And even if you already have an agreement in place for the business coaching program, building a good rapport with your client right at the start of your business coaching session not only instils a feeling of trust and comfort in them, but also relieves any tension, stress or doubt that might exist.
+And even if you already have an agreement in place for the business coaching program, building a good rapport with your client right at the start of your business coaching session not only instills a feeling of trust and comfort in them but also relieves any tension, stress or doubt that might exist.

 b.
 Understand your client’s mindset

 After delivering your opening remarks, make sure you involve your client in the business coaching session right at the outset.
 You can do this by asking a few questions to gauge the client’s thought process and attitude.